mcg25035/MidiVideo2MidiFile/README.md

 # <img src="https://cdn.discordapp.com/attachments/879008540839256134/996740051323068466/unknown.png" width=48> **MidiVideo To MidiFile**
 <br>
-❕This README.md file is written after that when the project done.
-(2021/12/31) &nbsp;
+❕This README.md file is written after that when the project done (2021/12/31).
+&nbsp;

 <br>